 (charitable donations after adjustment for inflation)

 Of course, one reason total giving went up is because the U.S. population almost doubled.
-But if we recalculate inflation-adjusted charitable giving on a per capita basis, we see that has also soared: by almost 3½ times.
+But if we recalculate inflation-adjusted charitable giving on a per capita basis, we see that has also soared: by 3½ times.
 Charitable causes are very lucky to have a remarkably expansive American economy behind them, and a standard of living that refuses to stagnate.

 What if we calculate charitable giving as a proportion of all national production (GDP)?
 The math reveals that over the last 60 years, donations as a proportion of our total annual output increased—but only very slightly.
 For most of the last lifetime, giving has hovered right around 2 percent of our total national treasure.